The covid-19 symptoms to watch out for

 The fever itself can range from low-grade — maybe only a degree or two higher than normal — to dangerously high.
 A fever higher than 103 degrees Fahrenheit is considered very high in adults and is a sign of a severe infection.

-You can experience chills when your body feels cold for no apparent reason.
-It might be a cozy temperature, but you're still shivering.
-Chills are most common with a fever, or when a fever is coming on, but it doesn't always coincide with fever.
+You can experience chills in which your body feels cold for no apparent reason.
+It might be a cozy temperature, but you’re still shivering.
+Chills are most common with a fever, or when a fever is coming on, but they don’t always coincide with fever.

 Cough

 The coronavirus is a respiratory illness, so cough is a common symptom, and it can also appear early in the infection.
-A dry, persistent cough can be a red flag that you have a covid-19 infection.
+A dry, persistent cough can be a red flag that you have covid-19.

 Shortness of breath